SPI businesses hoping to recruit more employees to face growing tourism

 Dozens of business leaders were at a job fair in the hopes of recruiting full-time, part-time and seasonal jobseekers.

-“Traditionally, recruitment for South Padre Island can be kind of difficult,” Rey Tejada – WFS Cameron business service manager said.
-“But when we can get a lot of employers together at one time to provide so many opportunities for jobseekers we like to do that."
+“Traditionally, recruitment for South Padre Island can be kind of difficult,” said Rey Tejada, Workforce Solutions Cameron business service manager.
+“But when we can get a lot of employers together at one time to provide so many opportunities for jobseekers, we like to do that."

 Watch the video above for the full story.